 - Excessive licking of the genitals.
 Cats who are in heat may have a swollen vulva or a slight discharge.
 If your female cat is spayed, this could be a sign of an infection.

 - She assumes the position.
 Cats in heat will present themselves for potential mates by flattening the front of their bodies on the ground and sticking out their rear ends.
 This makes it easier for male cats to mate with them.

 Can I Spay My Cat While She Is In Heat?

 During a cat’s heat cycle, her reproductive organs become engorged with blood.
 This makes spaying a more time-consuming operation, and depending on the facility, may cost more than a spay done when a cat is not in heat.

 A cat in heat can be a handful, to say at the least.
-Spaying your female cat will not only prevent her from going into heat in the future, but also from getting pregnant or escaping while she is in heat.
-Has your cat gone into heat before?
-How did you handle it?
-Let us know in the comments.
+Spaying your female cat will not only prevent her from going into heat in the future, but it will also prevent her from getting pregnant or trying to escape while she’s in heat.